RainingSea/cese/project/website/OnlineLibraryManagementSystem/ce/ce_2/architect.md

 [CONTENT]
 "Implementation approach": "The Online Library Management System will be implemented using Python for the backend logic and HTML for the frontend interface.
-User interactions will be handled through form submissions and navigation links.
-Data storage will be managed using local text files for user accounts and book records, ensuring a lightweight and efficient system without SQL databases.",
+User authentication will be handled through simple form submissions, with user data stored in a local text file.
+The dashboard will provide navigation to book management, user management, and search functionalities.
+Book and user management will involve reading from and writing to respective text files, while book search will filter through the book data stored in the text file.",

-"UI design":"The application will consist of several key UI components: a login page for user authentication, a dashboard for navigation, a book management interface for adding, deleting, and viewing books, a user management interface for managing user accounts, and a search functionality for finding books.
-Each component will be linked to the dashboard, providing a seamless user experience.",
+"UI design": "The user interface will consist of several components: a login form for user authentication, a dashboard displaying navigation options, a book management interface for adding, deleting, and viewing books, and a user management interface for managing user accounts.
+Each component will be linked through navigation buttons, allowing users to seamlessly transition between functionalities.",

-"Data Storage":"Data will be stored in local text files.
-There will be separate text files for user accounts (`users.txt`) and books (`books.txt`).
-Each line in these files will represent a record, with fields separated by commas for easy parsing.
-No SQL databases will be used.",
+"Data Storage": "Data will be stored in local text files.
+The following files will be used: 'users.txt' for storing user account information, 'books.txt' for storing book details.
+Each file will contain structured data, with each line representing a separate record, ensuring easy retrieval and management through Python file operations.",

-"File list": ["main.py", "templates/login.html", "templates/dashboard.html", "templates/book_management.html", "templates/user_management.html", "templates/search.html", "users.txt", "books.txt"],
+"File list": ["main.py", "templates/login.html", "templates/dashboard.html", "templates/book_management.html", "templates/user_management.html", "books.txt", "users.txt"],

 "Data structures and interfaces": " classDiagram